SpiritXIV/Origins-Ascended/README.md

 - Impact: 3

 Powers:
-- Buttons Sounds
+- Buttons Sounds:
 You can beep when you want to.

-- Hot Body
+- Hot Body:
 You can smelt any food item in your inventory.

-- Tech Body
+- Tech Body:
 You can self destruct if you sneak.
 You will also expload if you are wearing iron armor.

-- Self Destruct
+- Self Destruct:
 You can choose when you want to explode

-- Fire Protection
+- Fire Protection:
 You are immune to fire.

-- Heart of Metal
+- Heart of Metal:
 You health is decresses to 6 hearts.

-- Electro Waves
+- Electro Waves:
 If someone attacks you, they or the mob will be struck with lightning.

 ___________________________